 The Centre is positioned directly under the Rector of Università Cattolica del Sacro Cuore, Prof. Franco Anelli, and is headed by Prof. Amanda Murphy under a Management Board presided over by the Rector’s Delegate for Internationalisation of the University, Prof. Pier Sandro Cocconcelli, and advised by a Scientific Committee, chaired by Prof. John K. Hudzik of Michigan State University.

 CHEI aims to contribute to research and professional practice in higher education internationalisation at Università Cattolica, in Italy, across Europe, and globally, through extensive outreach in activities and affiliation with leaders and practitioners in the field.
 Five countries across three continents are represented within the leadership and management group of CHEI.
-Regular participation in international conferences on higher education internationalisation support ongoing engagement in dialogue on national and regional priorities and emerging issues.
+Regular participation in international conferences on higher education internationalisation supports ongoing engagement in dialogue on national and regional priorities and emerging issues.

-CHEI is based at Università Cattolica’s Milan campus.
+CHEI is based at Università Cattolica’s Milan Campus.

 With the diverse and rapidly growing area of higher education internationalisation, the work of CHEI is concentrated within four key areas:

-1. Emerging trends in internationalisation: policies, strategy, mobility, recruitment, internationalisation of the curriculum
+1. Emerging trends in internationalisation: policies, strategy, mobility, recruitment, internationalisation of the curriculum.

-2. Rationales for internationalisation: economic drivers, political factors, social/ cultural motives, educational rationales
+2. Rationales for internationalisation: economic drivers, political factors, social/ cultural motives, educational rationales.

-4. Internationalisation of Italian universities in the European and global context: creating a forum for dialogue for Italian institutions
+4. Internationalisation of Italian universities in the European and global context: creating a forum for dialogue for Italian institutions.